mkdika/zkspringhbmvn/README.md

 ## Installation
 - Run file `initdb.sql` to dump the database
 - Edit file `application.properties` to match your MySQL Connection String.
-The file location as shown below:
+The file location as shown as below:

 ![Imgur](http://i.imgur.com/Hgh8DLM.png)